 Monday, 20 April 2026

-HW for April 22: Linda Hogan's texts in dialogue with Gary Synder's "Walking"
+HW for April 22: Linda Hogan's texts in dialogue with Gary Synder's "Unnatural Writing"

 In the essay “Unnatural Writing,” Gary Snyder proposes a few topics for a “New Nature Poetics.”
 Consider the following recommendation for an “art of the wild” — “That it study mind and language—language as wild system, mind as wild habitat, world as a ‘making’ (poem), poem as a creature of the wild mind” (p.
 172, essay / p.
 127 course anthology).